 The grill isn’t just for hamburgers and hot dogs: It’s a really simple cooking tool that can help you get a healthy dinner on the table quickly.
 Use the grill for cooking fish, chicken, or even vegetarian options, like tofu or tempeh.
 All it takes is a brush of olive oil, some salt, pepper, and your favorite marinade to make a healthy dinner in minutes.
 Or add some thick-cut veggies to a skewer and grill them up for some tasty vegetable kabobs.

 Plus, why not spend as much time outdoors as possible?
 Soak up the warm weather while you’ve got it.

 6. Start A Garden

-Gardening can be therapeutic and a useful tool in your healthy arsenal.
+Gardening can be therapeutic and a useful tool in your healthy eating arsenal.
 Broaden your horizons beyond flowers and try growing your own fresh herbs and vegetables.
-Tomatoes, zucchini and green beans grow well in the summer, and it’s quite exciting to eat something that you grew from a seedling.
+Tomatoes, zucchini, and green beans grow well in the summer, and it’s quite exciting to eat something that you grew from a seedling.
 Herbs make a great addition to the aforementioned flavored water and your favorite summer salads and grilled proteins.
-They also have a ton of nutrients with barely any calories.
+They also have a ton of nutrients.